Milorganite

 Milorganite is a brand of biosolids fertilizer produced by treating sewage sludge by the Milwaukee Metropolitan Sewerage District.
 The term is a portmanteau of the term Milwaukee Organic Nitrogen.
 The sewer system of the District collects municipal wastewater from the Milwaukee metropolitan area.
-After settling, wastewater is treated with microbes to break down organic matter at the Jones Island sewage treatment plant (also called "Water Reclamation Facility") in Milwaukee, Wisconsin.
+After settling, wastewater is treated with microbes to break down organic matter at the Jones Island Water Reclamation Facility in Milwaukee, Wisconsin.
 The byproduct sewage sludge is produced.
 This is heat-dried with hot air in the range of 900–1200 °F, which heats the sewage sludge to at least 176 °F to kill pathogens.
 The material is then pelletized and marketed throughout the United States under the name Milorganite.
 The result is recycling of the nitrogen and phosphorus from the waste-stream as fertilizer.
 The treated wastewater is discharged to Lake Michigan.

 The Milwaukee Metropolitan Sewerage District has registered Milorganite as a trademark.